 I went down that evening from the garden-terrace with my destiny fixed in all of it that was to be sacred and useful… [For] the Alps and their people were [always to me after that] alike beautiful in their snow and their humanity.
 I wanted neither for them nor myself sight of any thrones in Heaven, but these rocks, nor any spirits in Heaven but these clouds.

-And so began what would become, by the time his last excursion on it ended in mental collapse in late 1888, a series of trips over what Ruskin would come to call his “Old Road,” trips of varying length and, to some degree, varying itinerary, but which always lead through France and Switzerland before crossing over one of the great Alpine passes before descending into Italy.
-The excursions would become the fuel that ignited the majority of Ruskin’s work on art and nature (as many earlier posts in this series have shown).
+And so began what would become, by the time his last Continental excursion ended in almost complete mental collapse in late 1888, a series of trips over what Ruskin would come to call his “Old Road,” trips of varying length and, to some degree, varying itinerary, but always lead through France and Switzerland before crossing over one of the great Alpine passes before a descent into Italy.
+The excursions would become the fuel igniting the majority of Ruskin’s work on art and nature (as numerous earlier posts have shown).
 Below is a map detailing their general course, a map designed by Keith Hanley and Rachel Dickinson for their book, Journeys of a Lifetime: Ruskin’s Continental Tours, and used here with permission.)

 What’s above was written while we were still in Porto, Portugal (where, by the way, the wine that takes its name from the city is as spectacular as one might hope!).
 The next morning we flew to Milan.
 About a half hour from landing, Portugal, Spain, and Southern France now behind, one of us chanced to glance out the window, where…

 “There was no thought in any of us of their being clouds…”

 … the same breath-taking Alps that Ruskin and his parents had seen from another, considerably lower vantage, a hundred and eighty-five years earlier, still possessing, despite having a great deal less snow on them, their ability to astound.
 No wonder that the reverence which his sighting inspired altered his life.